autowarefoundation/autoware.universe/sensing/autoware_cuda_pointcloud_preprocessor/README.md

 The pointcloud preprocessing implemented in `autoware_pointcloud_preprocessor` has been thoroughly tested in autoware.
 However, the latency it introduces does not scale well with modern LiDAR devices due to the high number of points they introduce.

 To alleviate this issue, this package reimplements most of the pipeline presented in `autoware_pointcloud_preprocessor` leveraging the use of GPGPUs.
-In particular, this package makes use of CUDA to provide accelerated versions of the already establishes implementations, while also maintaining compatibility with normal ROS nodes/topics. <!-- cSpell: ignore GPGPUs >
+In particular, this package makes use of CUDA to provide accelerated versions of the already established implementations, while also maintaining compatibility with normal ROS nodes/topics. <!-- cSpell: ignore GPGPUs >

 ## Inner-workings / Algorithms